Wilbur Olin Atwater: Death and legacy

 Atwater's legacy endures not only in the field of nutrition but also in the work of the agricultural experiment stations.
 Both he and Johnson are considered responsible for focusing the role of the experiment stations on scientific study in service of the public and the tables and formulas Atwater created through his research are still in use today.
-"His careful studies of nutrition and those that followed helped spur federal policies that have done much to alleviate childhood hunger.
-We see reflections of his influence on the labels of products in our grocery stores, and we’re beginning to see nutritional information on the menus of restaurants.
-Today’s familiar food pyramid, a quick and easy visual guide to the recommended daily intake of food, is a tribute to Atwater and his successors."
+Fox News commented on Atwater's legacy: "His careful studies of nutrition and those that followed helped spur federal policies that have done much to alleviate childhood hunger.
+We see reflections of his influence on the labels of products in our grocery stores, and we're beginning to see nutritional information on the menus of restaurants.
+Today's familiar food pyramid, a quick and easy visual guide to the recommended daily intake of food, is a tribute to Atwater and his successors."
 Atwater's daughter, Helen W. Atwater, served as one of his laboratory assistants, namely assisting with manuscript preparation.
 She served as an editorial assistant in the Office of Experiment Stations from 1898 to 1903; she went on to have a career as a home economics specialist and served as the first full time editor of the Journal of Home Economics.
 His granddaughter, Catherine Merriam Atwater, the daughter of his son, Charles, was an author whom married economist John Kenneth Galbraith.

 Atwater's legacy is acknowledged through the yearly W.O.
 Atwater Memorial Lecture, sponsored through the United States Department of Agriculture, Agricultural Research Service.
-Each year, a scientist is recognized for their unique contribution toward improving diet and nutrition globally.
-Atwater and his family's papers are held across multiple institutions, and the collections are, for the most part related to the holding institution.
+Atwater and his family's papers are held across multiple institutions, and the collections are mostly related to the holding institution.